Steve-Carlton/SeattlePlaygrounds/documents/README.md

 • Results can be measured using KPI tools.

 As SEO relates to my project, I would want to reevaluate the usage and contents of my heading tags.
 I would expand the options for and increase the number of social tags.
 And I would create more external links on the about page to other relevant resources.

+Add a social page that links or embeds relevant social media accounts.